breeg554/anchor-pop-react/README.md

 ## Note!

 ⚡ This package uses the CSS [Anchor Positioning API](https://developer.mozilla.org/en-US/docs/Web/CSS/anchor), which is currently in the experimental stage in most browsers.
-A fallback positioning system is currenlty NOT included.
+A fallback positioning system is included in the package.

 ## Installation